 Career development guidance and assistance are always available to students.
-Contact Philip Meade, assistant vice president of career services, at 718.429.6600, ext.
-189 or email him at philip.meade@vaughn.edu.
+Contact Chaundra Daniels, director of career services, at 718.429.6600, ext.
+148 or email at chaundra.daniels@vaughn.edu

 ONLINE CAREER SERVICES

 The College also has launched a new career services online interface, enabling students and alumni to research full- and part-time job opportunities as well as internships.
 Participation is free, and students can search for job opportunities anytime, manage resumes and cover letters and maintain a searchable profile for potential employers.